Giacomo Puccini: Politics

 Puccini had some contact with Benito Mussolini and the Italian Fascist Party in the year preceding his death.
 In 1923 the Fascist Party in Viareggio made Puccini an honorary member and sent him a membership card.
 However, evidence that Puccini was actually a member of the Fascist Party is ambiguous.
 The Italian Senate has traditionally included a small number of members appointed in recognition of their cultural contributions to the nation.
-Puccini hoped to attain this honor, which had been granted to Verdi, and undertook to use his connections to bring about the appointment.
+Puccini hoped to attain this honour, which had been granted to Verdi, and undertook to use his connections to bring about the appointment.
 While honorary senators could vote, there is no indication that Puccini sought the appointment for this purpose.
-Puccini also wished to establish a national theater in Viareggio, a project which would require government support.
-Puccini met with Mussolini twice, in November and December 1923, seeking support for the theater project.
-While the theater project never came to fruition, Puccini was named Senator (senatore a vita) a few months before his death.
+Puccini also wished to establish a national theatre in Viareggio, a project which would require government support.
+Puccini met with Mussolini twice, in November and December 1923, seeking support for the theatre project.
+While the theatre project never came to fruition, Puccini was named Senator (senatore a vita) a few months before his death.

 At the time Puccini met with Mussolini, Mussolini had been prime minister for approximately a year, but his party had not yet taken full control of the Italian Parliament through the violence and irregularities of the 1924 general election.
-Puccini was no longer alive when Mussolini announced the end of representative government, and the beginning of a fascist dictatorship, in his speech before the Chamber of Deputies on 3 January 1925.
+Puccini was no longer alive when Mussolini announced the end of representative government and the beginning of a fascist dictatorship, in his speech before the Chamber of Deputies on 3 January 1925.

 Death

-A chain smoker of Toscano cigars and cigarettes, Puccini began to complain of chronic sore throats towards the end of 1923.
-A diagnosis of throat cancer led his doctors to recommend a new and experimental radiation therapy treatment, which was being offered in Brussels.
-Puccini and his wife never knew how serious the cancer was, as the news was revealed only to his son.
+A chain smoker of Toscano cigars and cigarettes, Puccini began to complain of a chronic sore throat towards the end of 1923.
+A diagnosis of throat cancer led his doctors to recommend a new and experimental radiation therapy treatment which was being offered in Brussels.
+Puccini and his wife never understood how serious the cancer was, as the news was revealed only to his son.

 Puccini died in Brussels on 29 November 1924, aged 65, from complications after the treatment; uncontrolled bleeding led to a heart attack the day after surgery.
+Although not a fervent Catholic, Puccini received the last sacraments from Cardinal Clemente Micara, who was also a cello player and fellow musician as well as a personal friend of the composer.
 News of his death reached Rome during a performance of La bohème.
 The opera was immediately stopped, and the orchestra played Chopin's Funeral March for the stunned audience.

+His funeral took place at Saint Mary's Royal Church in Schaerbeek, Brussels.

 He was buried in Milan, in Toscanini's family tomb, but that was always intended as a temporary measure.
-In 1926 his son arranged for the transfer of his father's remains to a specially created chapel inside the Puccini villa at Torre del Lago.
+In 1926, on the 2nd anniversary of his death, his son arranged to transfer his father's remains to a specially created chapel inside the Puccini villa at Torre del Lago.